himbeles/homebridge-kobold/README.md

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-neato`
+2. Install this plugin using: `npm install -g homebridge-kobold`
 3. If you don't have a Neato account yet, create one [here](https://www.neatorobotics.com/create-account/).
 4. Update your configuration file.
 See the sample below.